realm/realm-dotnet/examples/QuickJournalSync/README.md

 ### Client reset

 A client reset error is raised when a client realm cannot sync data with the application backend, for example in case of client/backend schema mismatch or re-enabling and disabling sync.
-When a client reset error is raised, clients may continue to write to the realm locally, but the changes will not be synchronised until the client reset is performed.
+When a client reset error is raised, clients may continue to write to the realm locally, but the changes will not be synchronized until the client reset is performed.
 The Realm SDKs provides methods to automatically handle client resets under most scenarios, and you can read more about that in the [documentation](https://www.mongodb.com/docs/realm/sdk/dotnet/sync/client-reset/).

 In order to handle session errors, you need to provide a `ClientResetHandler` to the `FlexibleSyncConfiguration` object that is passed to `Realm.GetInstance` or `Realm.GetInstanceAsync`.
 For example: